Developer Guide

 Framework-aware sorting with decorator exclusions

-The modular architecture makes it easy to extend and maintain while providing a solid foundation for enforcing code organization standards.
+The modular architecture and comprehensive testing framework make it easy to extend and maintain while providing a solid foundation for enforcing code organization standards.